-Day 10 Today will be the non-avian highlight of the tour: a visit to Yellowstone National Park and, in particular, to Old Faithful Geyser.
+Day 10 Today will be the non-avian highlight of the tour, a visit to Yellowstone National Park and, in particular, to Old Faithful Geyser.
 There are not as many birds in the park as in the Jackson Hole area, but the mammals are easier to see and range from Bison, Elk and Moose to the possibility of Black Bear, maybe even Grizzly Bear.
 There could still be a few new birds to see, however, and these may include Harlequin Duck, Bufflehead, Mountain Bluebird, Cliff, Northern Rough-winged, Tree and Violet-green Swallows and Hermit and Swainson's Thrushes.

 Day 11 Sadly we will have to leave the Grand Tetons and head south again.
 We will stop at birding sites en route, including Seedskadee National Wildlife Refuge, where we will look for Great Blue Heron, California and Ring-billed Gulls and Forster's Tern.
 Near to our overnight stop we will visit the Flaming Gorge on the Green River where Bewick's Wren, Juniper Titmouse, Ash-throated and Grey Flycatchers, Woodhouse's Scrub-jay, Plumbeous Vireo, Black-throated Grey Warbler and Sagebrush Sparrow can all be found.
 Overnight in Rock Springs.

 Day 12 Continuing south back across the state border into Colorado, we will pass close to Dinosaur National Monument.
 Red-tailed Hawk, American Kestrel and Peregrine Falcon all occur in this arid and remote country.
 Along the Green River, Western Wood-pewee, Marsh Wren and Yellow-breasted Chat breed.
-We will continue south through more spectacular landscape, culminating in the Douglas Pass at 8268 feet, until we arrive at Grand Junction for a two-night stay.
+We will continue south through more spectacular landscape, culminating in the Douglas Pass at 2520 metres, until we arrive at Grand Junction for a two-night stay.

-Day 13 Exploring the country to the south of Grand Junction, we will concentrate on two localities: Colorado National Monument and Box Canyon Falls in Ouray.
-Species which can be found at the former site include Gambel's Quail, Black-chinned Hummingbird, Cassin's Kingbird, Bushtit, Blue-grey Gnatcatcher, Virginia's Warbler, Grey Vireo, Pinyon Jay and Black-throated Sparrow.
+Day 13 Exploring the country to the south of Grand Junction, we will concentrate on two localities, Colorado National Monument and Box Canyon Falls, in Ouray.
+Species that can be found at the former site include Gambel's Quail, Black-chinned Hummingbird, Cassin's Kingbird, Bushtit, Blue-grey Gnatcatcher, Virginia's Warbler, Grey Vireo, Pinyon Jay and Black-throated Sparrow.
 Box Canyon is a speciality site for Black Swifts, which can be seen at close quarters on their nests and, with some perseverance, swirling overhead with the more common White-throated Swifts.
 Our last site of the day will be the Black Canyon of Gunnison to look for the rare and local Gunnison Sage-grouse.